 Canned pasta sauces are cheap to use, and you can pretty much use just about any brand, however, that doesn't mean that you want to just dump the sauce in a pot, add the meatballs and serve it over spaghetti noodles!
 Just a little extra effort will make a major difference, and if nobody's lookin' to see you pop open the cans, they'll think you slaved over a hot stove for hours.
 The secret, will be yours to keep.

-If you don't have pre-made meatballs on hand, the recipe I have been using since the beginning of time for basic homemade meatballs is right here.
+I really like the Casa meatballs (and so does The Cajun), but if you don't have pre-made meatballs on hand, the recipe I have been using since the beginning of time for basic homemade meatballs is right here.
 Just allow time for the preparation.
 In fact, double or even triple the batch, cook them and then lay them out on a baking sheet in the freezer.
 Once frozen you can transfer them to a large zipper freezer bag and then you'll have your own premade meatballs for another time!

-But, to be honest, if you don't have pre-made meatballs, a meat sauce is equally good, super speedy, and for that, all you have to do is brown your ground beef up in the same pot you cooked the onion and garlic in.
+But, to be honest, if you don't have pre-made meatballs, a meat sauce is also equally good, super speedy, and for that, all you have to do is brown your ground beef up in the same pot you cooked the onion and garlic in.
 Then add whatever tomatoes and/or canned pasta sauce you are using and let it cook on a medium simmer for at least 30 minutes, or up to several hours on a low simmer if you have the time.

 You can also start this sauce the night before, or the morning you want to make it for dinner, and then dump it in the crockpot and let it simmer on low all day (8 to 10 hours) in your crockpot while you're at work or running errands!
 When you get home, dump in the cooked meatballs and turn it to high for about 30 minutes, or until they are heated through.
 If using commercial frozen meatballs, be sure to allow them to thaw, otherwise they take days to thaw in the slow cooker.
 For meat sauce, this is especially fast if you have stored some pre-browned ground beef in your freezer.
 However you do this, it's a fast and delicious spaghetti that is both man-pleasin' and kid-pleasin' and tastes like it took much more effort than it really did.